Answer Carequality requests without the Redox responder

 7. Redox resolves it to the local document ID and forwards the request to your configured endpoint.

-1. Confirm that you can find a document and return it in the right format—and that you receive it back in response to your query.
+1. You can find a document and return it in the right format—and that you receive it back in response to your query.

-2. Confirm that you can handle responding with the appropriate error code when you fail to locate a document.
+2. You can handle responding with the appropriate error code when you fail to locate a document.

 Send errors